Monday, May 3, 2010

 Distributed by Bayfield Imports in NYC

-This wine has a cute label with a drawing that describes quite well the literal French translation of Picpoul de Pinet: une dotted hen (une Poule) on a stingy sewing needle (une aiguille a coudre qui pique ou piqué dans les points de broderie du dessin).
+This wine has a cute label with a drawing that describes quite well the literal French translation of Picpoul de Pinet: une dotted hen (une Poule) on a stingy sewing needle (une aiguille a coudre qui pique ou piqué dans les points de broderie du dessin), understand: "Pique" 'Poule".

-It was made with 100% Picpoul Blanc grapes from mechanically harvested 8 years old vines planted on calcareous red clay slopes known as "Terres Rouges”.
-The grapes were pressed immediately, and the best juices were selected then allowed to settle before ongoing the temperature-controlled fermentation in stainless steel tanks.
-The wine was left on its fine lees to accentuate flavors, texture and complexity without imparting its freshness.
+Made with 100% Picpoul Blanc grapes from mechanically harvested 8-year-old vines planted on calcareous red clay slopes known as "Terres Rouges”.
+The grapes were pressed immediately, and the best juices were selected and then allowed to settle before ongoing the temperature-controlled fermentation in stainless steel tanks.
+The wine was left on its fine lees to accentuate flavours, texture and complexity without imparting its freshness.

-Known as the Muscadet of the South, Picpoul de Pinet produces clean, fresh and balanced white wine that works well with variety seafood, and this one from Montagnac is a great example of the friendliness of the wine from this region.
+Known as the Muscadet of the South, Picpoul de Pinet produces a clean, fresh and balanced white wine that works well with a variety of seafood, and this one from Montagnac is a great example of the friendliness of the wines from this region.

 Enjoy,